-- 1. Identify various careers in the early childhood education field and determine related future goals. - 2.
-Demonstrate ways to maintain a safe and healthy environment. - Demonstrate basic knowledge and skills needed to create a developmentally appropriate learning environment for young children.
+- Upon successful completion of this course, students will be able to: - 1.
+Identify various careers in the early childhood education field and determine related future goals. - 2.
+Demonstrate ways to maintain a safe and healthy environment. - 3.
+Demonstrate basic knowledge and skills needed to create a developmentally appropriate learning environment for young children.